-A woman stands at the gallows, overlooking a crowd of jealous women and weak men.
+A woman stands at the gallows overlooking a crowd of jealous women and weak men.
 The noose is already over her neck, her hands tied behind.
 She takes a deep breath, just as the music swells, and puts her foot over the edge.
 The crowd gasps as she jumps from the stand and falls to the ground, unharmed.
 She rises to her feet, leaving the broken rope dangling above her.
-This is magic, just taking a step forward with nothing underneath you, and not being afraid to walk.
+This is magic, just taking a step forward, with nothing underneath, and not being afraid to walk.

 The Owens are not the only characters to toss curses in the film, as the Owens are likewise cursed by the town.
 During the opening sequence, Sally and Gillian are surprised to find an angry mob of children at their gate, who begin chanting and tossing rocks.
 The chant is repeated later in the film, by a different group of children, to Sally’s daughters, implying that this hatred is as long-lasting as the Owens’ official curse.
-It’s the reason Sally’s is ashamed of a being a witch, and thus avoids practicing magic, something she loves.
+It’s the reason Sally’s is ashamed of a being a witch, and avoids practicing magic, something she loves.
 The chanting, fear, and hatred prevents and controls her, just like the Owens’ curse.
 The only way to break both curses is to take a step towards them.
-Curses are a form of anxiety and trauma, which passes from each generation into the next, and so to break them, you must confront and then break the routine of having that curse.
-To step out without knowing if you will survive the fall.
+Curses are a form of anxiety and trauma, which passes from each generation into the next, and so to break them, you must confront and then break their intrinsic routine.
+In other words, to step out without knowing if you will survive the fall.

 “Curses only have power when you believe in them, and I don’t.”